Masa1986T/Cover-biomass_relationships_for_bluecarbon/README.md

 The raw data described below are housed in the folder "Data".

-* Make figures for relationships between cover and biomass for each seaweeds or surfgrass (xxx) : xxx.csv
+/ Data of cover and biomass for each seaweeds or surfgrass (xxx) at each site : xxx.csv

-*
+/ All of the data for each seaweeds or surfgrass at each site :Kaiso\_data.xlsx

 ## Plots

 The folder "Plots" includes all results of figures obtained by running "xxx.R" and "xxx\_cover100%.R".

+/ Figures for the  relationship between cover and biomass (i.e., model (mod z (z = 1, 2, or 3))) for each seaweeds or surfgrass (xxx) at site y  : xxx\_y\_mod z.svg

+/ Figures for the estimated biomass of all the models at 100% coverage for each seaweeds or surfgrass (xxx) :xxx100\_Regiontype\_1200.svg

-## R codes
+## R code

-This repository shares the following programming codes to make figures or run the analyses.
+The folder "R code" shares the following programming codes to mrun the analyses and make figures.

 * Perform statistical analysis and make figures for relationships between cover and biomass of each species (xxx) for each region : xxx.R
-* Make figures for estimated biomass of each species (xxx) at 100% cover: xxx\_cover100%.R
+* Make figures for estimated biomass of each species (xxx) at 100% cover : xxx\_cover100%.R